NebulousLabs/Sia/Consensus.md

 integer.

 The second currency in the Sia cryptosystem is the Siafund, which is a special asset limited to 10,000 indivisible units.
-Each time a contract is created, 3.9% of the payout is put into the siafund pool.
-The number of siacoins in the siafund pool must always be divisible by 10,000; the number of coins taken from the payout is rounded down to the nearest 10,000.
+Each time a file contract payout is made, 3.9% of the payout is put into the siafund pool.
+The number of siacoins in the siafund pool must always be divisible by 10,000; the number of coins taken from the payout is rounded up to the nearest 10,000.

 Siafund owners can collect the siacoins in the siafund pool.
 For every 10,000 siacoins added to the siafund pool, a siafund owner can withdraw 1 siacoin.